purveshmakode24/blog/_posts/2019-12-25-working-with-forks.md

 	```
 	    git push origin master
 	```
-:white_check_mark: At this stage your forked repository (both Local and Remote) must be synced with the original repository.
+✅ At this stage your forked repository (both Local and Remote) must be synced with the original repository.

 > In case if you're confused with what remote and local in this context really means?!
 Following diagram will help you out